 Pyarmor provides rich options for different cases, the default option only works for common case.
 When something is wrong, it may be not bug, but need the right options.
-Users need spend time learning Pyarmor by documentation or pyarmor man, do not ask Pyarmor team to learn your project and tell you use which options.
+Users need spend time learning Pyarmor by documentation or pyarmor man, and find the right options for their project.
+Generally pyarmor team won't learn user's project and tell user which options should be used.